Touch Screen Gaskets, Display Gaskets, LCD Gaskets

 Light Leak Gaskets for Displays

-Touchscreen and LCD gaskets tend to have narrow walls, that don’t always lend themselves to easy installation.
+Touchscreen gaskets and display gaskets tend to have narrow walls that don’t always lend themselves to easy installation.
 This can be addressed in a few ways such as fixturing or utilizing the centers as temporary supports.
-The preferred adhesives for touchscreen gaskets and LCD display gaskets are repositionable adhesives such as Adchem 8311M or 3M 9415 depending on the bond strength required.
+The preferred adhesives for touchscreen gaskets and display gaskets are repositionable adhesives such as Adchem 8311M or 3M 9415 depending on the bond strength required.
 Stockwell Elastomerics also offers medium and high bond strength adhesives for permanent bonding.
 View the current listing of pressure sensitive adhesive options.

 Touch Screen Gasket Design

 Most touch panel or touch screen manufacturers offer guidelines for gasketing.
-These typically show the active screen area, viewing area and the gasketing area.
-The manufacturer offers various recommendations on adhesive strength and gasket material type. but caution should be taken since each application will vary.
+These typically show the active screen area, viewing area, and the gasket area.
+The manufacturer offers various recommendations on adhesive strength and gasket material type, but caution should be taken since each application will vary.

 Function and Environmental Conditions